Idaten Jump

-Idaten Jump (IDATEN翔 / 韋駄天翔, Idaten Shō) is a Japanese manga series created by Toshihiro Fujiwara.
+Idaten Jump (IDATEN翔 / 韋駄天翔, Idaten Shō) (Note: While 韋駄天 can be translated as Great Runner in the series' context, 翔 can be referred to as Jump or the protagonist's name.) is a Japanese manga series created by Toshihiro Fujiwara.
 It was serialized in Kodansha's Comic BomBom.
 The manga tells the story about a boy named Sho Yamato who loves mountain biking.
 It was adapted into a 52-episode anime series produced by Aniplex, TV Tokyo and TV Tokyo MediaNet, animated by Trans Arts and directed by Takayuki Hamana, with Fumihiko Shimo writing the scripts, Miyako Yatsu designing the characters and Yasuharu Takanashi composing the music.
 It aired from October 1, 2005, to September 30, 2006.
 A toyline was also made by Tomy.

 Summary

 One day, the MTB team "Sharktooth" created by the Samejima brothers, who are also in the same elementary school, are challenged to an MTB battle for the "X-Zone," a place that holds memories of their dead father.
 On Sunday, while Shou and the leader Gabu were competing, black smoke enveloped the area and they were warped into a mysterious world.
 An adult MTB rider appears in front of the bewildered group and announces that they are in the X-Zone where they must compete with him in the Idaten Battles.
 In order to return to the original world, they must win the Idaten Battles and collect 10 gold emblems.